-11-5.3 Completeness Review
+10-5.3 Completeness Review

-Upon completion of the TIS or TAL, the applicant will submit three (3) copies to the City Community Development Department for review.
+Upon completion of the TIS or TAL, the applicant will submit three (3) copies and an electronic PDF file of the PE-stamped document to the City Community Development Department for review.
 The TIS/TAL is due with the proposed application.
 At that time, City staff will perform an initial review of the project and the document to determine whether there are obvious omissions or concerns.
 The City will rely upon and make use of the completed and signed TIS checklist and which is to be incorporated as one of the first inside pages of the submittal to determine whether or not it is "complete."